govCMS/lagoon/README.md

 ## Purpose

 This project is used to create the images required by Lagoon, using the GovCMS8 distribution - it is only intended to be used by distribution/platform maintainers.

-## Commands
+## Instructions

+You start by cloning this respository locally and then copy `.env.default` to `.env`.
+Note that .env.default is updated for each release so you should update your .env file as required.

+Then you can `ahoy build` and it will build the container.
+There are no mounts to the host here, but if you ssh into one of the containers (eg `ahoy cli`) you will see the familiar /app/web, etc.

-Additional commands are listed in `.ahoy.yml`.
+Additional commands are listed in `.ahoy.yml` which are similar to useing the PaaS scaffold.

 ## Releasing a govcms8lagoon release to dockerhub